The number of deaths registered in Scotland during winter 2013/14 was the lowest since records began more than 60 years ago.

-The National Records of Scotland is pleased to announce that it has made Inhabited House Tax rolls, 1778-1798, available online via the ScotlandsPlaces website.
+National Records of Scotland are pleased to announce that we have made the Consolidated Tax Schedules for 1798-1799 available online via the ScotlandsPlaces website.

-The statistics published today by the Registrar General for Scotland on the Scotland’s Census website provide further details from the 2011 Census in Scotland on Ethnicity, Identity, Language and Religion, from national to local level.
+The statistics published today by the Registrar General for Scotland on the Scotland’s Census website present further details on housing and accommodation (Release 3J), from national to local level.

 The number of people in Scotland living for more than a century continues to grow.

-Figures published today by the National Records of Scotland (NRS), based on the 2011 Census, estimate that in 2012 there were 800 centenarians living in Scotland.
+Figures published today by the National Records of Scotland, based on the 2011 Census, estimate that in 2013 there were 850 centenarians living in Scotland.